Game Breakers are more prevalent in the Super Robot Wars games than you think. This is what happens when Banpresto forgets to nerf Humongous Mecha.

 open/close all folders

 Certain games allowed the player to choose the protagonist's set of Spirit Commands via a birthday input at the start of the game.
-However, by entering the birthdate of "November 11" with a blood-type of "B" (coincidentally, both belong to current SRW series producer Takenobu Terada), the protagonist will be given a much better Spirit Command list and a pilot skill that makes the earlier sections of the game trivial and late-game scenarios easier.
+However, by entering the birthdate of "November 11" with a blood-type of "B" (both are based on the stats of current SRW series producer Takenobu Terada), the protagonist will be given a much better (and cheaper) Spirit Command list and a pilot skill that makes the earlier sections of the game trivial and late-game scenarios easier.

 MAP weapons in games with a squad-based system (that is, Super Robot Wars Alpha 2, Super Robot Wars Alpha 3, Super Robot Wars Z and to a lesser extent, Super Robot Wars Original Generation, post-Continuity Reboot).
 MAP weapons do full damage to all units in the squad (in contrast to "ALL Attacks" in Alpha and Original Generation or "TRI Attacks" in Z, which have significant damage reduction the more enemies there are in a squad), can hit multiple squads AND the squad mechanics allows for abusing the "Zeal" note Gain an additional turn (self) or "Enable" note Gain an additional turn (any allied unit) Spirit Commands.
 Taken to obscene heights with the SRX Altered Banpreios and AS Alegrias from Alpha 3, who have powerful, post-movement MAP weapons (though with a relatively small range).
 However, it's the post-movement element that turns them into walking death machines, especially when one of the co-pilots in either mecha have the "Resupply" Spirit Command note Refill all ammo-based weapons and EN to max.